Spyderisk/risk-report/example-models/README.txt

 small-1-secure-router.nq.gz
 - two paths via routers from internet to data, one router has secure config, the other not
 - shows the secure config on router1 as helping but states there are other higher likelihood paths
-  - reports this twice when it should only report it once
 - shows uncontrolled causes
   - vulnerability in router 1 (i.e. getting through despite the secure config)
   - router2 being in service (an entirely uncontrolled path)